 F1 champions Mercedes confirm Bottas for 2021

-Valtteri Bottas will continue to race for Mercedes until at least the end of next season, the Formula One champions said on Thursday ahead of the 70th Anniversary Grand Prix.

-SILVERSTONE, England: Valtteri Bottas will continue to race for Mercedes until at least the end of next season, the Formula One champions said on Thursday ahead of the 70th Anniversary Grand Prix.
+SILVERSTONE, England: Valtteri Bottas looked forward to fighting for the Formula One world championship again next season after Mercedes announced on Thursday that the Finn would be racing for them until at least the end of 2021.

-The news was expected, with Mercedes having made clear they intended to retain the 30-year-old Finn for a fifth successive season.
+The news was expected, with champions Mercedes having made clear they intended to retain the 30-year-old Finn for a fifth successive season in what is likely to be an unchanged lineup.

 Mercedes are also expected to continue with six times world champion Lewis Hamilton, who is out of contract at the end of the year.